| Building Envelope

 -

-Various window options improve on the relative energy inefficiency
+Various window options improve on the relative energy

-of single-pane standard glazing.
-These include double- and triple-pane
+inefficiency of single-pane standard glazing.
+These

-glazing, tinted glazing, reflective glazing, spectrally selective
+reflective glazing, spectrally selective glazing and

-systems reduce heat loss in winter.
+aluminium.
+Storm-window systems reduce heat loss in

 -

-A more cost-effective option than new windows is the installation
+A more cost-effective option than new windows is the

-savings can be as high as 25 percent, with approximate paybacks in
+existing windows.
+Energy savings can be as high as 25

-less than three years.
+percent, with approximate paybacks in less than three

 -

-Daylighting panels are translucent units that diffuse the light throughout
+Daylighting panels are translucent units that diffuse

-the space and reduce glare, with higher R-values than conventional
+the light throughout the space and reduce glare, with

 -

-Other window coverings such as shutters, shades and draperies provide
+Other window coverings such as shutters, shades and

-insulation benefits, especially in summer when they reduce the amount
+summer when they reduce the amount of sunlight - and

-of sunlight – and heat – entering rooms.
+heat - entering rooms.

 Doors